CragglesG/WebScript/README.md

 | `crypto.setAPIKey(key)` | `crypto.setAPIKey(KEY)` | Sets `KEY` as the key to be used in all queries. |

 ## Implementation Details
 This information is mostly for those who would like to contribute to WebScript but are not sure about how the underlying code works.
 It assumes a basic understanding of how programming languages are made in general.
-There are some comments throughout WebScript's code to help you to understand it.
+There are some comments throughout WebScript's code to help you to understand it if you do decide to contribute.

 WebScript recognises the following tokens: